-The kist o dreams project celebrates its 20th birthday this year.
+The kist o dreams project celebrated its 20th birthday last year.

 I was delighted to be able to mark the occasion with a special event featuring Bill Taylor who played harp on the original recordings, and harpist Grace Stewart-Skinner, whose infant photo graces the front cover of the album!

 kist (n.)
 Scots: